The local Tb theorem with rough test functions: Introduction

 Another significant step in this type of characterizations was taken by Christ \cite{Christ:90}, who introduced the idea of a \emph{local $Tb$ theorem}.
 Rather than testing $T$ and $T^*$ on two globally well-behaved (and hence not so easy to find) functions $b_1$ and $b_2$, the operators can be tested against a family of local functions $b_Q^1$ and $b^2_Q$, indexed by the cubes (say) $Q$ on which they are supported, each of which is only required to satisfy a set of conditions on its `own' cube.

 Besides necessary non-degeneracy requirements, Christ's assumptions on his test functions consisted of the uniform boundedness $b^1_Q,b^2_Q,Tb^1_Q,T^*b^2_Q\in L^\infty$.
 Weakening these conditions has been a topic of subsequent developments.
-Nazarov, Treil and Volberg \cite{NTV:Duke} showed (even in a more general non-doubling context) that it suffices to have $b^1_Q,b^2_Q\in L^\infty$ and $T b^1_Q,T^*b^2_Q\in\BMO$, uniformly in $Q$.
+Nazarov, Treil and Volberg \cite{NTV:Duke} showed (even in the more general context of possibly non-doubling underlying measures in place of the Lebesgue measure) that it suffices to have $b^1_Q,b^2_Q\in L^\infty$ and $T b^1_Q,T^*b^2_Q\in\BMO$, uniformly in $Q$.
 On the other hand, for certain dyadic model operators, Auscher, Hofmann, Muscalu, Tao and Thiele \cite{AHMTT} were able to relax these conditions to a substantially lower degree of integrability, namely

 for any $p,q\in(1,\infty)$, where the different $L^r$ norms are appropriately scaled relative to $\abs{Q}$.
 The question then became whether these testing conditions for the model case also suffice for genuine singular integral operators.
 This was the first of the four open problems on local $Tb$ theorems formulated by Hofmann during his plenary lectures at the International Conference on Harmonic Analysis and P.D.E. in El Escorial, 2008; it was motivated by possible applications to layer potentials and to free boundary theory (see \cite[Section 3.3.1]{Hof:Escorial}).